Portkey-AI/gateway/README.md

 </div>

-[AI Gateway](https://portkey.ai/features/ai-gateway) streamlines requests to 250+ language, vision, audio and image models with a unified API.
+The [AI Gateway](https://portkey.ai/features/ai-gateway) streamlines requests to 250+ language, vision, audio and image models with a unified API.
 It is production-ready with support for caching, fallbacks, retries, timeouts, loadbalancing, and can be edge-deployed for minimum latency.

 ✅&nbsp; **Blazing fast** (9.9x faster) with a **tiny footprint** (~100kb build) <br>
 ✅&nbsp; **Load balance** across multiple models, providers, and keys <br>